rbind/robjhyndman.com/content/publications/2018-eventstream.md

 link: https://github.com/sevvandi/eventstream_paper/raw/master/Early_Classification_Using_Partial_Information.pdf
 ---

-This paper investigates early event classification in spatio-temporal data streams.
-We propose a framework for early classification that considers the relationship between the features of an event and its age.
-The framework incorporates an event extraction algorithm as well as two early event classification algorithms, which use a series of logistic regression classifiers with penalty terms and state space models.
+This paper investigates early event classification in spatio-temporal data streams, where events need to be classified using partial information, i.e. while the event is still ongoing.
+The framework incorporates two early event classification algorithms with different strengths as well as an event extraction algorithm.
 We apply this framework to synthetic and real world problems and demonstrate its reliability and broad applicability.
-The algorithms are available in the R package [*eventstream*](https://github.com/sevvandi/eventstream), and other code in the [supplementary material](https://github.com/sevvandi/eventstream_paper).
+The algorithms and data are available in the R package [*eventstream*](https://github.com/sevvandi/eventstream), and other code in the [supplementary material](https://github.com/sevvandi/eventstream_paper).